AVGP/50linesofcode/post-raw/2017-01-16-understanding-different-number-systems.md

 * in digital systems, it is easier to work with just two states: some electrical current or none.
 This gives us two symbols "off" (0) and "on" (1)
 * When we define time in hours, we have a base of 60 minutes that we could hypothetically express with 60 different symbols to get easier conversion between hours and minutes

-Computers, being digital systems themselves, use 8 of these symbols (aka "bits") grouped together as a byte, which can hold 256 (2<sup>8</sup>) different values.
+Computers, being digital systems themselves, use 8 digits of two symbols (aka "bits", wich can take two values each) grouped together as a byte, which can hold 256 (2<sup>8</sup>) different values.
 Using decimal numbers it is not easy to spot how many byte a number will take up.
 In contrast, knowing that the hexadecimal system with 16 symbols 0, ..., 9, A (10), B (11), C (12), D (13), E (14) and F (15) is easier for this purpose.
 Two digits of any hexadecimal number take up one byte.

 Knowing this, finding out how many bytes the number 10895 takes is trivial if this number is written in hexadecimal instead of decimal: